Robotic-Brain/minimal/README.md

-# Modified version of Minimal Theme
+# Dark version of Minimal Theme

-This is the raw HTML and styles that are used on my personal Blog.
+This is the raw HTML and styles that are used by a darker version of the *minimal* theme on my personal Blog.
-I'm only posting this here to comply with the CC-BY-SA License and make clear what exactly was changed by me.

 # License